jamesrayman/Ero/docs/euclid.md

 .0003e02
 ```

-Below are some examples of incorrect real literals:
+Below are some examples of incorrect real literals.

 ```text
 .       # no digits present